-Accordingly, the Directors believe that the company and consolidated entity will be able to continue as going concerns and that it is appropriate to adopt the going concern basis in the preparation of the financial report.
+Accordingly, the directors believe that the consolidated entity will be able to continue as a going concern and that it is appropriate to adopt the going concern basis in the preparation of the financial report.

-The company's and consolidated entity's ability to continue as going concerns is mainly dependent on the following factors;
+The consolidated entity's ability to continue as a going concern is mainly dependent on the following factors;

-- success with its legal action against the disputed creditor; - redemption of the convertible note by the issue of shares rather than a cash payment; - obtaining cash through a successful research and development rebate claim; and - obtaining cash through the issue of shares.
+- success with its legal action against the disputed creditor; - obtaining cash through a successful research and development rebate claim; - extension of the repayment date of the convertible note; and - receipt of the monies owed by A & C Mining Investment Pty Ltd.

-Should the company and consolidated entity not achieve the factors set out above, there is significant uncertainty whether the company and consolidated entity will continue as going concerns and therefore whether they will realise their assets and extinguish their liabilities in the normal course of business and at the amounts stated in the financial report.
+Should the consolidated entity not achieve the factors set out above, there is a material uncertainty which may cast significant doubt about whether the consolidated entity will continue as a going concern and therefore whether they will realise their assets and extinguish their liabilities in the normal course of business and at the amounts stated in the financial report.

-The financial report does not include any adjustments relating to the amounts or classification of recorded assets or liabilities that might be necessary if the company and consolidated entity do not continue as going concerns.
+The financial report does not include any adjustments relating to the amounts or classification of recorded assets or liabilities that might be necessary if the consolidated entity does not continue as a going concern.